InteractiveComputerGraphics/Discregrid/README.md

 Besides the library the project includes three executable programs that serve the following purposes:
 * *GenerateSDF*: Computes a discrete (cubic) signed distance field from a triangle mesh in OBJ format.
 * *DiscreteFieldToBitmap*: Generates an image in bitmap format of a two-dimensional slice of a previously computed discretization.
-* *GenerateDensityMap*: Generates a density map according to the approach presented in [KB17] from a previously generated discrete signed distance field.
+* *GenerateDensityMap*: Generates a density map according to the approach presented in [KB17] from a previously generated discrete signed distance field using the widely adopted cubic spline kernel.
+The program can be easily extended to work with other kernel function by simply replacing the implementation in sph_kernel.hpp.

 **Author**: Dan Koschier, **License**: MIT

-## Libraries using CompactNSearch
+## Libraries using Discregrid
 * [PBD] - A C++ library for physically-based simulation of rigid bodies, deformables, cloth and fluids using Position-Based Dynamics.
 Discregrid is used to compute discrete signed distance fields of rigid objects for collision handling purposes.
 * [SPlisHSPlasH] - A C++ library for the physically-based simulation of fluids using Smoothed Particle Hydrodynamics.
 Discregrid is used to compute density maps according to my paper [KB17] for boundary handling.